Estabrook Dam Removal

 On October 3, 2016, Milwaukee County Executive, Chris Abele, City of Milwaukee Mayor, Tom Barrett, and Milwaukee Metropolitan Sewerage District (MMSD) Executive Director, Kevin Shafer, announced a plan to move forward with finally removing the Estabrook Dam.

-Milwaukee Riverkeeper is supportive of the plan for two reasons:
+Milwaukee Riverkeeper was supportive of the plan for two reasons:

 The Environmental Impact Statement (EIS) is an important step in the environmental decision-making process that should not be ignored.
 Dams are regulated by the Wisconsin Department of Natural Resources (WDNR).
 The WDNR issues an operational order or permit to any dam operator in the state.
 To issue an operational order, the WDNR is required by law (Chapter 31 of Wisconsin Statutes) to prepare an EIS.
 In other words, regardless of the alternative chosen by the County, the WDNR will need to prepare an EIS before issuing an order allowing the County to operate or remove the Dam.